 Funeral and Burial Expenses

 The Board will provide assistance in paying for funeral and burial expenses to a victim who died during the commission of a crime up to $7,500.
 The compensation will be paid to whoever assumes responsibility for the costs associated with the funeral and burial.

 Medical and Dental Expenses

 The Fund will pay up to what is called the “application maximum” for medical or dental expense reimbursement.
 Currently, the application maximum is $70,000.

-The Fund will provide income loss to a victim of crime of up to the application of maximum of $70,000.
+The Fund will provide income loss to a victim of the crime of up to the application of a maximum of $70,000.
 In addition, the fund will provide support compensation to dependents of a person killed during the commission of crime up to this $70,000 amount.

 Mental Health Services

 The Board will pay up to $10,000 to cover costs for mental health assistance and support to a victim of crime.
 The same benefit is available to family members of a person killed during the commission of a crime.
 These family members include: